Annad25/qa_chatbot/README.md

 ## Conclusion <a name="conclusion"></a>
 This project demonstrates a robust QA bot built using Retrieval-Augmented Generation (RAG).
-By integrating Pinecone for document retrieval and Cohere for response generation, the bot provides accurate and coherent answers in real-time.
+By integrating Pinecone for document retrieval and OpenAI for response generation, the bot provides accurate and coherent answers in real-time.
 The interactive frontend allows users to easily upload documents and engage with the bot, making it a useful tool for answering document-based questions.